ART Success Rates

 Success rates for Assisted Reproductive Technology (ART) vary and depend on many factors such as:

 - The clinic

 - Embryo (fresh or frozen)

-The U.S. Center for Disease Control (CDC) collects success rates on ART for some .
-Due to the Wyden Act, passed by Congress in the 1990s, it requires all IVF clinics to report their pregnancy rates to the CDC.
-According to the 2003 CDC report on ART, the average percentage of ART cycles that led to a healthy baby were as follows:
+The U.S. Center for Disease Control (CDC) collects success rates on ART for some.
+The Wyden Act, passed by Congress in the 1990s, requires all IVF clinics to report their pregnancy rates to the CDC.
+According to the 2003 CDC report on ART, the average percentage of ART cycles that led to a healthy baby was as follows:

 - 20.2% in women aged 37-40

 - 11.0% in women aged 41-42